nhn/tui.chart/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Create a question about grid
+about: Create a question about chart
 title: ''
 labels: Question
 assignees: ''